CheeseBear99/RightHandRuleSolverTI84CALC/README.md

 1) Use scientific notation in the following manner: q = **-1.6E-19** (where E is alpha+sin key)
 2) Directions are either: "+x" "+y" "+z" "-x" "-y" "-z", where north is +y (rest are inferrable) MAKE SURE to have the + or the -
 4) Leave the variable(s) you are solving for blank.
+5) For q, a negative charge has a negative sign, and a positive charge has NO sign.
+DO NOT put a + sign.
-5) When solving for q/I, v/l, B, or their respective directions, theta can be omitted and the program will successfully solve it.
+6) When solving for q/I, v/l, B, or their respective directions, theta can be omitted and the program will successfully solve it.
-6) "mode"/"clear" button to exit.
+7) "mode"/"clear" button to exit.
 When typing in variable inputs, "clear" will clear the current line so please use the "mode" key here.
-7) Theta must be in degrees regardless of calculator mode.
+8) Theta must be in degrees regardless of calculator mode.
+9) Tip: If you just want the direction of a certain component or dont have the numerical values of the variables, just type the number 1.
+Make sure you write the correct charge for q.